nfroidure/gulp-iconfont/README.md

 ## Preparing SVG's

+Beware that your SVG icons must have a high enough height.
+500 is a minimum.
+If you do not want to resize them, you can try to combine the `fontHeight` and the `normalize` option to get them in a correct size.

 ### Inkscape
 Degroup every shapes (Ctrl+Shift+G), convert to pathes (Ctrl+Maj+C)  and merge them (Ctrl++).
 Then save you SVG, prefer 'simple SVG' file type.